Bookings and payments

 That depends on how extensive your own private home and/or travel insurance is.
 You are not insured through 3H Travel.
 Please read our terms and conditions for detailed information about this issue.

 Thrihnukagigur volcano has been asleep for 4,000 years and there are no signs of it waking up.
 However, that’s an option that cannot be ruled out.
 In fact, it’s very likely that the volcano will erupt again.
 But that could happen in 1,000 years' time, in 10,000 years or even 100,000 years.
 No one knows.
 So, don’t hold your breath!
 Iceland is home to approximately 130 volcanic mountains, 18 of which have been active since the country was first inhabited.
 Thrihnukagigur volcano is NOT one of those 18 and scientists see no indications of it coming to life in the near future.
 So, the point we are trying to establish is that it’s very, very, very unlikely that an eruption will start.
-You are more likely to be hit by lightning while eating a hot-dog at Baejarins Besta in Reykjavik.
-We recommend that you use Bobby McFerrin’s approach: Don’t worry, be happy.

 The safety of our clients is the number one priority on each and every tour.
 All equipment and processes have been tested extensively and approved by the administration of Occupational Safety and Health in Iceland.
 However, like all other activities in nature, this tour has inherent risks and passengers are advised that the tour and its activities are undertaken entirely at their own risk.
 To get a better feeling of how it's done, we recommend you read this.